-Information technology, quantitative skills, and environmental science are incorporated within undergraduate teaching and courses are structured to take account of changing patterns of employment of geologists.
+Our undergraduate teaching incorporates information technology, quantitative skills and environmental science.
+Our courses are structured to take account of the changing patterns of employment of geologists.

 PhD students receive training in technical and transferable skills whilst being guided in their research by one or more supervisors.